jbmatson/petstore/README.md

 ### To do list ###
 This is still a work in progress unfortunately...
 * Pet PhotoUrls property is not yet implemented
-* Still need to implement Angular front end - Should allow filtering pets by status, and ideally use Angular Material UI to look nice.
+* Angular front end is still a work in progress.